phenology/cgc/manuscript/paper.md

 Faced with the increasing ubiquity of large datasets, data mining techniques have become essential to extracting patterns and generating insights.
 In this regard, clustering techniques, which aim to identify groups or subgroups with similar properties within a larger data set, are becoming ever more popular.

 Traditional clustering techniques focus on a single dimension and may therefore obfuscate relevant groups [@Hartigan:1972;@Cheng:2000].
-Therefore, clustering techniques capable of simultaneously grouping data along multiple dimensions are needed.
+Hence, clustering techniques capable of simultaneously grouping data along multiple dimensions are needed.
 These techniques - referred to as co- or bi-clustering and tri-clustering in the case of two and three dimensions, respectively - have seen significant development and adoption in fields ranging from bioinformatics [@Cheng:2000] to finance [@Shi:2018] and natural language processing [@Dhillon:2001].

 The exponential growth of multidimensional data referring to geographical features (e.g., time series of satellite images) has resulted in a wide variety of geo-data cubes, which can benefit from co- and tri-clustering.
 Indeed, following the development of a general information-theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2007], Wu et al. presented an application of co-clustering to geo-data [@Wu:2015], as well as its extension to three dimensions [@Wu:2018].